TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/vnc.md

 ### First time use

-On the first start, VNC asks to specify a password to connect to the server.
-Choose a secure one, which does not match your HPC/UniID password because VNC connections are not encrypted!
+On the first start, VNC asks you to specify a password to connect to the server.
+Choose a secure one that does not match your HPC/UniID password because VNC connections are not encrypted!

 ![vnc-host-0](/visualization/attachments/vnc-host-0.png)